 The Trustees are responsible for their annual report and for the preparation of financial statements for each financial year in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).
-Company and Charity law require the Trustees to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Charity and which give a true and fair view of those resources of the Charity for that year, and of the state of affairs as at the end of the financial year.
+Company and Charity law require the Trustees to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Charity and which give a true and fair view of the incoming resources and application of those resources of the Charity for that year, and of the state of affairs as at the end of the financial year.